-- Committee votes in the affirmative, the chair will call a department meeting within a month of the Committee's affirmative vote. - 6) Attendance at faculty meetings shall include an HGSA representative.
+Committee votes in the affirmative, the chair will call a department meeting within a month of the Committee's affirmative vote.

+6) Attendance at faculty meetings shall include an HGSA representative.

-B. Department Chair Selection.
-The Dean of the College of Arts and Sciences shall appoint the chair on recommendation of an ad hoc departmental committee elected by the department and approved by the Dean.
-The committee will have three members, one for each rank, and the full professor will chair the committee.
+Department Chair Selection.
+The Dean of the College of Arts and Sciences shall appoint the chair.
+The dean shall seek the advice of the department on the appointment.
+To facilitate the process, the department will create an ad-hoc committee, which must be approved by the dean.
+The committee will have three members from the department, one for each rank.
+To choose the members of the adhoc committee, department members will caucus by rank and elect a representative.
+The department chair will forward the results to the dean.
+The full professor will chair the committee.
 The dean will choose a faculty member from outside the department to serve on the committee.
+The outside member will meet with faculty, staff, and graduate students.

-This committee will poll each departmental member for nominations (committee members within the department will poll within their respective ranks), conduct an election by secret ballot, and forward the complete results of each ballot to the Dean.
-Balloting shall continue until a candidate receives a minimum three-fourths vote of the members of the department.
-If no candidate receives a three-fourths vote, the results of the impasse will be forwarded to the Dean for resolution.
-The departmental full-time A&P and USPS staff are allowed one combined vote, and specialized faculty are allowed one combined vote, in the nomination process for a new departmental chair.
+This committee will poll each departmental member for nominations (committee members within the department will poll within their respective ranks), conduct an election by secret ballot, and forward the complete results of each ballot to the dean.
+The departmental full-time A&P and USPS staff are allowed one combined vote and graduate students are allowed one combined vote.
+Balloting shall continue until a candidate receives a minimum three-fourths of the total vote (faculty plus the two combined votes of staff and graduate students).
+If no candidate receives a three-fourths vote, the results of the impasse will be forwarded to the dean for resolution.